Scale Groups: The tree representation theorem

 Conversely, let $P$ be a scale group acting on $\treeq$ and choose $x\in P$ such that $x.\vtx{v}_0 = \vtx{v}_{1}$.
 Then $V := P_{\vtx{v}_0}$ is tidy for $x$ and $s(x^{-1}) = q$.
 Further, $V_{--}$ is equal to $P^{(e)}$ and $P = V_{--}\rtimes \langle x\rangle$.

 The following characterises scale groups up to group isomorphism.
-It may be compared with \cite[Theorems 4.1 \& 7.1]{CaCoMoTe}. \begin{corollary} The locally compact group $G$ has a faithful representation as a scale group if and only if it satisfies: \begin{enumerate} \item $G$ has no non-trivial compact normal subgroup; \item there is an open normal subgroup $H\triangleleft G$ such that $G/H \cong\mathbb{Z}$; and \item there are a compact open subgroup $V\leq G$ and an element $x\in G$ such that $xVx^{-1} \leq V$ and $\bigcup_{n\in\mathbb{Z}} xVx^{-1} = H$. \end{enumerate} When $G$ is a scale group it is isomorphic to a closed subgroup of $\Isom(\treeq)_{\omega}$ with $q = \min \left\{s(y) \mid y\in G \mbox{ with }s(y)\ne1\right\}$. \endproof \end{corollary} The representation of $G$ as a scale group need not be unique.
+It is similar in spirit to \cite[Theorems 4.1 \& 7.1]{CaCoMoTe}. \begin{corollary} The locally compact group $G$ has a faithful representation as a scale group if and only if it satisfies: \begin{enumerate} \item $G$ has no non-trivial compact normal subgroup; \item there is an open normal subgroup $H\triangleleft G$ such that $G/H \cong\mathbb{Z}$; and \item there are a compact open subgroup $V\leq G$ and an element $x\in G$ such that $xVx^{-1} \leq V$ and $\bigcup_{n\in\mathbb{Z}} x^nVx^{-n} = H$. \end{enumerate} Any $G$ satisfying \ref{cor:tree_rep1}.--\ref{cor:tree_rep3}. is isomorphic to a scale subgroup of $\Isom(\treeq)_{\omega}$ with $q = \min \left\{s(y) \mid y\in G \mbox{ with }s(y)\ne1\right\}$. \endproof \end{corollary} The representation of $G$ as a scale group need not be unique.
 Different choices of the compact open subgroup $V$ in the tree representation theorem may produce different actions of $G$ on $\treeq$, as is seen in \S\ref{sec:Pnotunique}.